xbmc/kodi-tv/README.md

 ## Content

-For team members who need to do content or programatic maintenance, please see the wiki for instructions and documentation.
+For team members who need to do content or programmatic maintenance, please see the wiki for instructions and documentation.